ShanningZhuang/markdown2png/README.md

 A modern web application that converts Markdown content into beautiful, shareable PNG images with multiple professional themes.

+## 🎯 Live Demo

+**[Try it now!](https://your-demo-url.vercel.app)** - No installation required, works in your browser.

+### Quick Demo:
+1. Visit the live demo link
+2. Start typing Markdown in the left editor
+3. Choose from 8 beautiful themes
+4. Click "Copy" to copy PNG to clipboard or "Export PNG" to download
+5. Share your beautiful images anywhere!

 ## 🚀 Features

 - **Real-time Preview**: See your changes instantly as you type
 - **8 Professional Themes**: Choose from Light, Dark, Warm, Elegant, Nature, Sunset, Ocean, and Mint themes
 - **Code Syntax Highlighting**: Support for 180+ programming languages
 - **High-Quality Export**: Generate crisp, high-resolution PNG images
+- **Frontend-Only**: No backend required - everything runs in your browser
+- **Copy to Clipboard**: Instant copying for quick sharing
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **Free to Use**: No limitations on the number of images you can create